-Negri thanks Genge for head injury help
+I heard Negri choking - Genge

 There was some confusion when wing Jack Nowell - making his first start since the 2019 World Cup after a string of injuries - took a blow to the head.

-A doctor came on the pitch to examine Nowell and told referee Damon Murphy he wanted to wait until the independent doctor in the stands had reviewed footage of the collision.
+A doctor came on to the pitch to examine Nowell and told referee Damon Murphy he wanted to wait until the independent doctor in the stands had reviewed footage of the collision.

-Murphy ordered the sides to play on, allowing Nowell to continue for a short time before the independent doctor pulled him off for a head injury assessment which he later failed.
+Murphy ordered the sides to play on, allowing Nowell to continue for a short time before the independent doctor took him off for a head injury assessment which he failed.

 "It is so sensitive and we've got the backdrop of dementia cases and World Rugby doing everything they can to try to mitigate the risk of players taking blows to the head," former England wing Ugo Monye said on BBC Radio 5 Live's Rugby Union Daily.